Farmers in Alberta can now recycle grain bags and twine under the Alberta Ag-Plastic. Recycle It! pilot program.

 Grain Bags

-Follow these 3 steps to ensure that your used grain bags can be accepted and recycled:
+Follow 3 steps to help ensure your grain bags will be accepted and recycled.

-- Roll –Prepare grain bags by tightly rolling with a mechanical grain bag roller or baler, and then securing tightly with twine.
-In Alberta, grain bag rollers and compactors are available for use at some but not all collection sites.
-Contact your local collection site to inquire if a grain bag roller is available for use.
+- Roll – Grain bags need to be rolled tightly with a mechanical grain bag roller* or old hay baler (most grain bag extractors roll the bags too loosely), and then secured tightly with twine.
+In Alberta, grain bag rollers are available for use in some municipalities.
+Contact your local collection site to enquire if a grain bag roller is available.

-- Return – Please contact your local pilot collection site prior to dropping off material if unloading assistance is required and if you are unsure if you have prepared it properly.
-Some, but not all, Alberta collection sites may also accept properly prepared twine (excluding net wrap) for recycling.
+- Return – Contact your local pilot collection site prior to dropping off material if unloading assistance is required and if you are unsure if you have prepared the roll properly.
+Collection sites cannot accept unrolled, extractor rolled, or hand-rolled grain bags.

 What‘s In & What’s Out for Grain Bags